I recently had the chance to review, cook and taste food cooked on the Traeger Timberline 850.

 The whole unit is heavy, at approximately 90Kg it'll definitely need two people to stand it on its cart when you first take it out of the packaging.
 We found the best way to set up was to lay the grill on it's side, attach the chassis and then set it upright.

 The grill grate internals are good quality stainless steel with 3 tiers making for a good capacity of cooking space but that unfortunately is where the stainless ends.
 Without question a stainless steel grill looks better and will last better but at the end of the day it costs more too.
-Conversely, at £1,849.00 the Traeger Timberline 850 isn't cheap, it's a lot of money for something that will eventually rust and for a little more money I could be tempted toward an all stainless steel gas / charcoal JensenGrill or a Bob Grillson.
+Conversely, at £1,849.00 the Traeger Timberline 850 isn't cheap, it's a lot of money for something that will eventually rust and for a little more money I could be tempted toward a Leif Grillson.

 If you're considering buying a Traeger Timberline 850 because you want something simple that will heat up, cook your food and keep your food warm until you're ready to eat, all at the flick of a switch (and monitor from the comfort of your armchair), well you won't be disappointed.
 This baby has all the convenient set and forget features of a pellet barbecue by the bucket load.